 Psychological Therapy jobs vary depending on what speciality a candidate is trained in.
 Your World Healthcare covers a wide range of fields within the Psychological Therapies sector including Clinical Psychologists, Family Therapists, Psychological Wellbeing Practitioners plus many other speciality psychology roles.

 As a leading UK Psychological Therapies supplier, we provide our candidates with high rates of pay and an impressive choice of locum and permanent positions nationwide.
 Each of our candidates receives a dedicated recruitment consultant who will act as their first point of call.
 Our experienced consultants are experts in their field, sourcing quality roles that will appeal to a CBT therapist, private clinical psychologist, counselling psychologist and many other specialist professions within the psychology sector.

 If you’re stuck between focusing on your career or home life, a move into locum psychology work could be precisely what you’re looking for.
 Your World Healthcare source psychologist jobs for locums in a variety of specialities, giving you the flexibility to work and dedicate time to your family, a second job or a hobby.
 To find out more about our locum roles, speak to one of our consultants today.

-Your World Healthcare is currently recruiting a Band 8A Clinical Psychologist for a contract role in Leeds.
+Your World Healthcare is currently recruiting a Band 4 Psychologist for a full time role in Antrim.

-Your World Healthcare is currently recruiting a Band 7 Psychologist for a contract role in Redhill.
+Your World Healthcare is currently recruiting a Band 4 Psychology Assistant for a contract role in Belfast.

-Your World Healthcare is currently recruiting a Band 8A Clinical Psychologist for a contract role in Hemel Hempstead.
+Your World Healthcare is currently recruiting a Band 7 Clinical Psychologist for a full time role in Petersfield.

-Your World Healthcare is currently recruiting a Band 8a acute for a contract role in Northampton.
+Your World Healthcare is currently recruiting a Band 7 Clinic Psychologist for a full time role in Ealing.

-Your World Healthcare is currently recruiting a Band 7 mental health for a contract role in Leeds.
+Your World Healthcare is currently recruiting a Band 7 Clinical Psychologist for a full time role in York.